Terahertz field-driven magnon upconversion in an antiferromagnet: Main Text

-We further analyze this response through a \textit{2D THz polarimetry} measurement of this off-diagonal magnon cross-peak.
-Similar to our linear polarimetry measurements, we utilize our ability to rapidly measure time-dependent THz fields via our single-shot THz measurement technique to enable 2D THz polarimetry, in which we rotate the azimuthal angle $\theta$ (see Fig. 3a) and collect 2D spectra at 5$^\circ$ increments.
-The resulting polarimetry patterns of the magnon cross-peak amplitude at ($\Omega_{qFM}$, $\Omega_{qAFM}$) are shown in Fig. 3cd for both parallel and perpendicular detection geometries.
+We then analyze this response through a \textit{2D THz polarimetry} measurement of this off-diagonal magnon cross-peak.
+Similar to our linear polarimetry measurements, we utilize our ability to rapidly measure time-dependent THz fields via our single-shot THz measurement technique to enable 2D THz polarimetry, in which we rotate the azimuthal angle $\theta$ (see Fig. 2a) and collect 2D spectra at 5$^\circ$ increments.
+The resulting polarimetry patterns of the magnon cross-peak amplitude at ($\Omega_{qFM}$, $\Omega_{qAFM}$) are shown in Figs. 2c and 2d for both parallel and perpendicular detection geometries.
 The nonlinear upconversion signal shows two-fold symmetry in the perpendicular configuration and is strongest when $\mathbf{H}_{\textup{THz}} \parallel a$ driving the qFM mode, whereas in the parallel configuration it is a distorted clover pattern with maximum amplitude close to $30^\circ$.
-These polarimetry patterns can be well fit with functions proportional to $\left|\cos^2{\theta}\sin{\theta}\right|$ and $\left|\cos^2{\theta}\cos{\theta}\right|$, respectively.
-This confirms that the upconverted THz field emission at $\Omega_{qAFM}$ is second order in the driving field of the qFM magnon mode, i.e. proportional to the square of the THz magnetic field component along the $a$ axis, while the emission orientation is that of the qAFM magnon, along the $c$ axis.
-We note that we do not observe the corresponding downconversion peak, i.e. qAFM $\rightarrow$ qFM, in the 2D THz spectra at any azimuthal angle, which further confirms this coupling to be asymmetric.
+These polarimetry patterns can be well fit with functions proportional to $\left|\cos^2{\theta}\sin{\theta}\right|$ and $\left|\cos^3{\theta}\right|$, respectively.
+This indicates that the upconverted THz field emission at $\Omega_{qAFM}$ is second order, i.e. proportional to the square of the THz magnetic field component along the $a$ axis, while the emission orientation is that of the qAFM magnon, along the $c$ axis.
+We note that we do not observe the corresponding downconversion peak, i.e. qAFM $\rightarrow$ qFM, in the 2D THz spectrum by driving the qAFM mode alone, which further confirms this coupling to be asymmetric.